 Try switching the surname and the given name.
 This is especially important when a person has a name like George Joseph or any name that includes two common given names.
 Foreign names were also sometime difficult to determine which was the given and which was the surname.

 A search by only the given name can be accomplished by simply entering “_*” (Underscore Asterisk, without the quotes) in the Surname field.

 Names that contain non-alphabetic characters should be searched with and without the character.
 Looking for O’Hara, try Ohara.
 Looking for D’Angelo, try Dangelo and Deangelo.
 Some names have a space in them – Del Vecchio, De La Campa, Van der Valk or Mac Nally.
 Try it with and without the space.
 Don’t overlook the Saint’s names.
 Sometimes they were spelled out as Saint Louis and others as St. Louis or St Louis.
 Van and Von were sometimes interchanged and sometimes omitted.
 Search for the name with and without the Van or Von.

 It is not uncommon that a person Americanized his or her name.
 It may take a little ingenuity on your part to come up with the variations, but try them all.
 Johann became John, Fritz became Frank, Luigi became Louis, Giuseppe became Joseph, etc.

 Last but not least, don’t forget titles.
 It could be that the document listed the person as a Jr. or Sr. Other titles like Mr. Mrs. Miss.
 Ms. were generally not used in the documents but do not rule them out if nothing else works.

-The results of your search can be printed by clicking on the “Printer-friendly” button at the bottom of your search results.
+Print the results of your search by clicking on the “Printer-friendly” button at the bottom of your search results.
 You can also copy and paste from the resulting Printer-friendly window into MS Excel or MS Word.